 Funding for Startups

 Most ventures go through multiple rounds of fundraising.
-You can find a wide range of fundraising ideas by visiting online fundraising websites such as GoFundMe.
 The first phase often includes funding from competitions as well as from friends and family.
 Startups can also approach companies like Early Growth Financial for assistance with their finances which helps the startups on their way to success.
 Currently, Explore Interactive is at this stage as we refine our initial product.
 Outside investors start small because they know the risk is large.
 As the idea and business continue to develop while further proving the concept, the risk decreases and the likelihood of reward increases.
 Therefore, professional investors in startups, called venture capitalists (VC), require businesses to meet certain benchmarks before agreeing to provide funds.The real trick lies in the timing of expenditures given the limited funding while going through the prototyping and market research process.
 Hire, but carefully and only as needed.
 Market and sell, but only with specific objectives like building brand awareness and customer research.
 Customer research is very important, to find out just what they are looking for in a business, Luth Research helps with online market research and the tracking of customers behaviors to see what they are moving more towards.For a tech company, especially one with a product for sale already (check out the Sneak Peek Kit here!), Explore Interactive has kept the budget relatively trim.
 We have had to rebuild some of our software due to technical problems like the cards being too large for kids to comfortably reach and still fit them all on the screen, for example.
 Each revamp requires more funding to pay software developers.
 One of the lessons learned is that the sooner you can identify a problem with the product, the more likely you are to fix it before running out of money.
 Staying open to change by accepting small failures actually makes the company more likely to succeed in the long run.

 Once the solution to the customer pain develops, companies need to evaluate once again if the finances make sense.
 What assumptions, such as costs, profit margins, and the cost to gain each customer, have been proven?
 Before delving into full-on product sales and expansion, the wise startup evaluates if these assumptions make sense.
 Have we priced the product correctly for our most interested customers, and how can we most readily connect with them?
 How can we efficiently print cards, store them, track sales, and deliver them to customers?Our Sneak Peek Kit aims to answer these questions.
 With each purchase, you take part in the success of a technology that can open doors to STEM careers for all kids.
 Stay tuned to see what we find out!We’d love to hear from you and keep in touch!
 Comment below and/or sign up for our electronic newsletter.